-Insertion of the image in the mail body makes it easier to view the image directly.
+Inserting the image in the mail body makes it easier to view the image directly.
 Mail body and the image can be viewed simultaneously on the same screen for better understanding.
-This is preferred when you are explaining a scenario along with a screenshot or example in images.
-For an image added as attachment, you need to open or preview it in another window.
+It is preferred when you are explaining a scenario along with a screenshot or example in images.
+For an image added as an attachment, you need to open or preview it in another window.
 The image can’t be viewed directly but has to be opened, saved, or downloaded first.
 This method is suitable when you have multiple images as attachments, or the recipients need the image files before using them.

 Well, there are multiple ways to resize images in Outlook email.